Last updated on August 26, 2021

 Kroxa, Titan of Death’s Hunger | Illustration by Vincent Proce

-As I already mentioned, WotC’s goal is to have the same card pool for Historic as we currently have in Pioneer.
-They’ve been working on an expansion set called Pioneer Masters that will have most of the more powerful and format-defining cards that should be available in Arena sometime this year (hopefully?).
+As I already mentioned, WotC’s goal was to have the same card pool for Historic as we currently have in Pioneer.
+They had previously been working on an expansion set called Pioneer Masters that would have a ton of the most powerful and format-defining cards.
+The plan was to have the set available on Arena in 2021, but plans have changed.

 The only products even potentially for Pioneer on Arena are the recent remastered sets.
 We got a lot of cool cards to brew decks around and I’d say it was a total hit.